Togglia/learnGit2/README.md

 hello world!

-This is git repo to learn
+This is git repo to learn!!